TheVeryStarlk/Amethyst/README.md

 # Amethyst

-A light-weight implementation of the Minecraft Java edition server protocol.
+A light-weight library targeting a [specific protocol version](https://minecraft.wiki/w/Java_Edition_1.8.9) for developing Minecraft servers.
 Amethyst is customizable and sacrifices many of the vanilla features in favor of performance and memory usage.

 ## Usage